IQS-BCN/CAES-serial/File_Structure/README.md

 * **./PDB_REF**
 Directory containg the different pdb files used as reference for each familiy.
-The files should be named: ```GH_i_xxxx.pdb```
+The files should be named: ```GH_i_xxxx.pdb``` It is criticall that the pdb's contain GH_i_ at the start, to be able to select them for their given family.